azat-co/practicalnode/chapter1/chapter1.md

 # Setting up Node.js and Other Essentials

-As with many technologies, it’s vital to have the proper foundation set up first, before moving on to solving more complex problems.
+Many technologies, it’s vital to have the proper foundation set up first, before moving on to solving more complex problems.
+With Node.js, proper foundation is even more important because of all the bad syntax and quirks that JavaScript brings to Node.
 In this chapter, we cover the following:

 - Node.js and npm (Node package manager) installation
 - Node.js script launches